mengze3/mengze3.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Welcome to my personal homepage.
-I' m an undergraduate student studying at Zhejiang University, majoring in Control Science and Engineering.
+I’ m an undergraduate student studying at Zhejiang University, majoring in Control Science and Engineering.
 Now I am a research assistant at FastLab.
 My research interests primarily lie in the field of robotic path planning and control, with a particular focus on learning-enhanced path planning and control stratgies.

 A data-driven personal website
 ======